HSAnet/reverse-traceroute/README.md

 ## Disclaimer
 Both the client and the server are subject to change, as they are still early in development.
 As such, you may encounter bugs.
+Reverse traceroute employs code points that are not yet assigned by IANA, namely _ICMP Echo Requests/Responses_ with a new code.

 ## Resources
 Project website: https://net.hs-augsburg.de/en/project/reverse-traceroute/